RLOpenCatalyst/rg-doc/source/Features.rst

 Researchers can login to the portal and quickly order  EC2 products.
-Find the Provisioned EC2 product i.e., Ayush Medicine in the Active Products panel.
+Find the Provisioned EC2 product i.e. Ayush Medicine in the Active Products panel.
 Or click on the “View All” button to get a list of all provisioned products.
 We can see product related actions in the  Actions menu.
-Choose options like “SSH/RDP”.Through this we can connect to the Jump server.
+Choose options like “SSH/RDP”.
+Through this we can connect to the Jump server.

    Fill the following Details
    Username                :<Jump server user name>